Your Vaughan support team answers 'where's my delivery' by tabbing through four systems Zendesk can't see

 Exactly what you get

 A helpdesk where every ticket carries the operational context that answers the question: the order, the load status, the delivery proof, the inventory, all in one screen so agents stop tabbing through four systems.
-It's wired into the operation it supports, pulling from ERP (Enterprise Resource Planning) software development, field service management software for delivery status, inventory management software for shortages, and feeding resolution data into business intelligence dashboards.
+It's wired into the operation it supports, pulling from ERP (Enterprise Resource Planning) software development, field service management software for delivery status, inventory management software for shortages, and feeding resolution data into business intelligence (BI) dashboards.

 How to choose a developer in Vaughan